f5devcentral/f5-agility-labs-adc/docs/class13/labs/lab1.rst

 **mcli admin service restart cluster1**

-This restarts all MinIO processes across the cluster, causing Pool 1 nodes to recognize the new two-pool topology and Pool 2 nodes to join.
+This restarts all MinIO processes across the cluster, causing Storage Pool 1 nodes to recognize the new two-pool topology and Storage Pool 2 nodes to join.

 **Step 5 — Verify the expanded cluster**